U Mobile

-U Mobile Sdn.
-Bhd. (formerly known as MiTV Networks Sdn Bhd) is a Malaysian mobile telecommunications service provider and was founded in 29 August 1991 as MiTV Networks.
-U Mobile is a wholly owned subsidiary of OK Vision, which was formerly known as Multimedia Interactive TeleVision (often referred to as MiTV).
+U Mobile (formerly known as Grafimatix Sendirian Berhad, and then MiTV Networks Sendirian Berhad, registered as High Mobile Networks Sdn.
+Bhd.), company number 199101013657 (223969-U), is a Malaysian mobile telecommunications service provider and was founded in 29 August 1991 as MiTV Networks, which was formerly known as Multimedia Interactive TeleVision (often referred to as MiTV).
+U Mobile is a wholly owned subsidiary of U Mobile Holdings Berhad.

-The company utilises the 018 and 011 prefix allocated to the organisation by the Malaysian Communications and Multimedia Commission (MCMC), although with the implementation of mobile number portability mandated by the Malaysian government this does not apply to subscribers who switched from their old mobile service provider over to U Mobile.
+The company utilises the 018 and 011 prefix allocated to the organisation by the Malaysian Communications and Multimedia Commission (MCMC), although with the implementation of mobile number portability mandated by the Malaysian government this does apply to subscribers who switched from their old mobile service provider over to U Mobile.

 As of January 2023, U Mobile has 8.5 million subscribers.
 U mobile subscribers has cross the 9 million mark by end of 2023.